 Asset Classification Actual Target

 Equities

-Domestic 25.7% 24.0%
+Domestic 24.6% 22.5%

-International 22.4% 20.0%
+International 20.0% 18.0%

-Private 5.9% 5.0%
+Private 7.2% 6.5%

 Rates/Credit

-Core Fixed Income 11.9% 13.0%
+Core Fixed Income 11.6% 13.0%

-High Yield Fixed Income %

-Private Debt/Credit 12.4% 12.0%
+Private Debt/Credit 13.1% 14.0%

 Real Assets

-Core Real Estate 10.3% 10.0%
+Core Real Estate 9.7% 9.0%

-Non-Core Real Estate 4.8% 5.0%
+Non-Core Real Estate 5.2% 6.0%

-Infrastructure 5.7% 7.0%
+Infrastructure 6.0% 7.0%

 Multi-Asset

-Alternative Credit % 4.0%
+Alternative Credit 1.6% 4.0%

-Midstream Energy 0.9%

-Short-Term Investments %
+Short-Term Investments 1.0% %

 Total 100.0% 100.0%

-This asset class diversification allows the Joint Boards to monitor and adjust their risk in accordance with their Investment Policy Statement.
+This asset class diversification allows the Joint Boards to monitor and adjust their risk in accordance with its Investment Policy Statement.
 The investment returns presented herein are based on the modified Dietz rate of return methodology.
-As fiscal year 2023 came to a close, inflation, rising interest rates, and highly correlated and volatile equity and bond markets created unique challenges for global investors.
+As Fiscal Year 2024 came to a close, specific domestic public equities, moderating inflation, and a strong U.S. dollar created unique challenges for global investors.
 These uncertainties provide little comfort to asset allocators in the near-term but unique opportunities to exploit inefficiencies in the long-term.
-Market participants expect a 'higher for longer' interest rate regime to be in place for the near- to short-term periods and a potential recession possibly arriving in 2024.
-However, the U.S. economy has been far more resilient than expected and a Goldilocks scenario of a soft landing may present itself.
-The System earned positive relative and absolute returns, with continued diversification across strategies and regions.
+Market participants expect some relief from the current interest rate regime to be in place for the near- to short-term periods and a potential soft landing for the domestic economy in 2024.
+However, the U.S. economy has been far more resilient than expected relative to peers but a looming election season later in the calendar year could upend the trend.
+The Fund earned positive relative and absolute returns, with continued diversification across strategies and regions.